Mumble-SRL/MBurger-Android/mburger/src/main/java/mumble/mburger/sdk/MBAuth/Readme.md

 ### Register a new user

 If you wish to register a new user you will have to call the `MBurgerAuthTasks.registerUser(...)` method.
-Be aware that a Nooko user contains these fields, some required, some unrequired, some autofilled when registering:
+Be aware that a MBurger user contains these fields, some required, some unrequired, some autofilled when registering:

 - (Auto-filled) **ID**
 - (Required) **Name**